 The first week I started at Spaceship I began reviewing the design processes and ways of working, I interviewed internal stakeholders about what was working well and what could be improved.
-We held team workshops and then created project goals, ways of working and delivery plans, after discussing previous project experiences we agreed on working in an Agile, scrum dynamic between the product, design and development teams.
+We held team workshops and then created project goals, and delivery plans we agreed on working in an Agile, scrum dynamic between the product, design and development teams.

 Next, I looked at user data from Google Analytics, App Store and Playstore reviews, Intercom and Fullstory, by synthesising all this information I could start to see patterns in what could be improved in the user experience.
 I did heuristic evaluations on the current app and started to form ideas and improvements to the existing experience before focusing on the redesign.

 Looking interstate and internationally I identified direct and indirect competitors in the superannuation and portfolio investment spaces.
 To understand them deeply I did competitor teardowns and feature reviews, these techniques were extremely useful to understand why the apps were so popular, where they lacked and, it gave me plenty of features ideas to test out with our customer base.
 We also created customer proto-personas from the data we had these were then used by the marketing team and for the UX testing recruitment profiles.

 Two pages from the Heuristic Evaluation, pointing out the errors and recommended fixes.

 Two of the four proto-personas created for Spaceship.

 To create great digital products it is important to use a design process.
 For Spaceship I chose to use my favourite process, The Double Diamond of Design, this process is easy to understand and explain to everyone on the team, it clearly shows what stage the design is at and what’s up next, the basic idea is that each quadrant of each diamond represents divergent and convergent thinking, the first diamond is about discovery and the second diamond is about design and delivery, the process repeats until you get to a good well tested product solution.